Outdoor VS Indoor Infrared Sauna

 “You can use this sauna for long time and it will still has a very pleasant cedar odor.
 You can use this natural wood sauna safe and healthy.”

-The choice of sauna, indoor or outdoor boils down to the amount of money you are willing to spend, the size of sauna that you want and the purpose of your sauna (for private use only or for you and your guest).
+In conclusion, the choice whether to buy indoor sauna or outdoor sauna , boils down to the amount of money you are willing to spend, the size of sauna that you want and the purpose of your sauna (for private use only or for you and your guest).
 There is no perfect choice, just the right choice for every individual.